dexie/dexie-website/_includes/dexie-cloud-privacy-policy.md

 ### 5.2 Opt-Out

 You may opt-out of receiving promotional emails from us by following the unsubscribe instructions provided in the emails.

+### 5.3 Self-Hosting Option

+If you require complete control over your data, cloud provider, or hosting region, you have the option to purchase the Dexie Cloud Server software [Silver](/cloud/pricing#silver-edition) or [Gold](/cloud/pricing#gold-edition).
+This allows you to host Dexie Cloud in your own cloud or on-premise servers, ensuring full control over data integrity, backup, and security.

 ## 6. Changes to this Privacy Policy